NVIDIA/NVFlare/integration/nemo/examples/supervised_fine_tuning/README.md

 We use NeMo's [inference script](https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/language_modeling/megatron_gpt_eval.py) for generation task with models after SFT.
 Below, we define some test examples to feed to the SFT model to see its predictions.

-First, we ask the model to generate answer to an open question "Tell me an interesting fact about space travel."
+First, we ask the model to generate an answer to an open question: "Tell me an interesting fact about space travel."
 ```
 ALPACA: The first human to orbit the Earth was Neil Armstrong, who flew on the Apollo 11 mission in 1969.'
 DOLLY: The International Space Station is the largest floating structure in the universe.
 It is made of steel and is about the size of a small house.